MethodsAndPractices/vsteam/.docs/Set-VSTeamWorkItemBehavior.md

 <!-- #include "./params/force.md" -->

 ### -Behavior

-Current name of the behavior / backlog.
+Current name of the Behavior / Backlog.
 Either the display name or the reference name may be used.

 ```yaml
 Type: String